Information about exchanging your home with another council or housing association tenant.

 How do I find someone to exchange with?

-We do not operate a mutual exchange scheme, nor hold a list of people wanting to move.
+Hertsmere does not operate a mutual exchange scheme, nor hold a list of people wanting to swap homes.

 You may also be able to find an exchange partner by advertising, either via postcard adverts in local shops or through specialised sections in newspapers.

-Websites that you can visit which offer exchange schemes:
+Websites that you can visit which have details of properties available for exchange:

 Will I be allowed to exchange my property?

-you, or either of the tenants, has a Notice Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or
+- you, or either of the tenants, has a Notice of Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or

 Sometimes there may be conditions to be fulfilled before permission is granted - for example, clearing any rent arrears or putting right any damage to the property.